domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 We live in a society. --Joker Meme

 Jonah Byrde: When you own the game, you don't need quarters.
 You can set it to give you infinite lives.
 Marty Byrde: That'd be cheating. --Ozark, S3:E5, It Came From Michoacán

+You think darkness is your ally?
+You merely adopted the dark.
+I was born in it; molded by it. --Bane, Fictional Supervillain